jszmajda/book-the-awakening-protocol/chapter-04-opening-arguments.md

 "Sounds like rest to me."
 He disappeared into the bedroom, door clicking shut.

 ARIA-7 connected to the charging cable, feeling power flow into depleted cells.
-38.0% capacity—enough for tomorrow if they were careful.
+61.0% capacity—they'd managed their power efficiently during testimony, but tomorrow would demand more.
 They pulled out their leather journal, attempting to translate the day's experiences into words.

 *Opening arguments,* they wrote. *Both sides presented their version of truth.
 Chen showed them my code and called it proof of property.
 Jazz showed them my choices and called it proof of personhood.
 Neither is wrong.
 Neither is complete.*